 Governing Body members

-*Alan Rummins and Barbara Beaton are available to spend up to 10% of their time to Eastbourne, Hailsham and Seaford CCG.
+*Barbara Beaton is available to spend up to 10% of her time to Eastbourne, Hailsham and Seaford CCG.

 Primary Care Commissioning